Miss Teen World

 Miss Teen World is a global beauty pageant for teenagers, based in Guayaquil, Ecuador.
 That was established in 2001 by Cesar Montece, its founder, and is currently operated by Rodrigo Moreira, who owns all intellectual property rights.

-The current Miss Teen World is Luana Pestana of Brazil who was crowned on November 25, 2024 in Lima, Peru.
+The current Miss Teen World is Sheccid López of Mexico who was crowned on November 30, 2025 in Chiclayo, Peru.

 History

 Miss Teen World pageant was launched in the year 2001 in Ecuador and was continued in the coming year as well.
 Its founder César Montecé, a businessman of beauty with more than 40 years of experience in the field, died in 2010.

 In October 2012, Cesar Montecé's sister, who was listed as a partner in her brother's company, sold all the rights of the contest in front of the notary public; however, the international competition was officially relaunched in Ecuador, in 2014.